optimizely/agent/docs/readme-sync/v3.1/deploy-as-a-microservice/030 - use-optimizely-agent/010 - evaluate-rest-apis.md

     print(key)
 ```

-## Activate Feature
+## Run flag rules
-The `/v1/activate?featureKey={key}` endpoint activates the feature for a given user.
+The `POST /v1/decide?keys={flagKey}` endpoint activates the feature for a given user.
 In Optimizely, activation is in the context of a given user to make the relative bucketing decision.
 In this case we'll provide a `userId` via the request body.
 The `userId` will be used to determine how the feature will be evaluated.
 Features can either be part of a Feature Test in which variations of feature variables are being measured against one another or a feature rollout, which progressively make the feature available to the selected audience.

 From an API standpoint the presence of a Feature Test or Rollout is abstracted away from the response and only the resulting variation or enabled feature is returned.